 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of the Global Solutions Initiative.

-Alex, Young Global Changer of 2020, is a DPhil student in the Department of Geography and the Environment at Oxford University.
+Alex, a Young Global Changer of 2020, is a DPhil student in the Department of Geography and the Environment at Oxford University.
 His research focuses on the role of state-owned enterprises in the low-carbon transition and management of stranded asset risks, with a focus on China.
 As Director of the GeoAsset Project, Alex is also working to develop open-source asset-level data across carbon-intensive sectors.
 He is Senior Advisor (Youth Financing) to SDSN Youth.